Ahmed24311/student-grading-system/README.md

 ### important!

-**Please enter terminal commands in this form "when tying to add new data" to get the desired output**
+Please enter terminal commands in this form "when tying to add new data" to get the desired output.

 ```
 node index.js add --id=00 --name='' --degree=00 --degree=00 --degree=00